alexfigliolia/galena/README.md

 /**
  * Background Update
  *
- * Runs a higher-priority mutation of your state.
+ * Runs a higher-priority mutation on your state.
 This method
  * will bypass batching in favor of a scheduled propagation of
  * changes to subscribers of your state.
 This method is great for
  * prioritizing state updates driven by frequent user-input such